What is bladder cancer?

-- Urine sample: A sample of your urine is collected to check for blood, an infection, or abnormal cells.
+- A urine sample is checked for blood, an infection, or abnormal cells.

-- MRI: This scan uses powerful magnets and a computer to take pictures of your abdomen and pelvis.
-You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+- An x-ray, CT, or MRI may show the tumor size and location.
+You may be given contrast liquid to help the tumor show up better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
 Do not enter the MRI room with anything metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.